Forison/Hackernoon/README.md

 ## App description
-This is a hacker noon fetch page clone, This is a typical front end application built as part of my journey to become a developer at Hackernoon.
+#### This is a hackernoon fetch page clone, This is a typical front end application built as part of my journey to become a developer at Hackernoon.

 ## Technologies